 - Participation in cross college events e.g. Career Awareness Fair, Apprenticeship Week, university guest lectures and employer visits

 Careers Education gives students the skills, knowledge and understanding to manage their own lifelong learning and career development.
 Through careers education, information, advice and guidance, students will be able to feel positive about themselves, improve their motivation, raise their aspirations and take responsibility for their career plans.

-Peterborough Regional College has its very own employment service, Jobsmart, where you can benefit from weekly vacancy listings, CV advice, access to a wide range of training courses and a dedicated vacancy matching service.
+Peterborough College has its very own employment service, Jobsmart, where you can benefit from weekly vacancy listings, CV advice, access to a wide range of training courses and a dedicated vacancy matching service.